Erroll Tremlett: WWII and later life

 Ultimately the Munich Agreement failed following the Invasion of Poland and the start of the Second World War in September 1939, with tensions having been building for a number of months prior, with the TA mobilised in August.
 Expecting the Luftwaffe to bomb Britain in the event of war, with Tremlett ensuring his regiment was ready for war.
 A well regarded officer, he was chosen by Major-General Hugh Martin to be one of his regimental commanders in France with the British Expeditionary Force, where he commanded the 54th Light Anti-Aircraft Regiment as part of the Argyll and Sutherland Highlanders during the Battle of France.
 With France falling to the Germans, he was evacuated from Dunkirk and returned with his regiment to Manchester for rest and recuperation.
 For his efforts in France, Tremlett was mentioned in dispatches.
 When the position arose as the anti-aircraft brigade commander for Manchester, Tremlett was appointed and upon being appointed commanding officer of the 44th Anti-Aircraft Brigade in November 1940, he was made both an acting colonel and acting brigadier in May 1941.
 He commanded four regiments in Manchester and its surroundings, which were spread across a wide area.

 His next appointment came in February 1942, when he replaced Major-General Langley Browning as general commanding officer of the 10th Anti-Aircraft Division, at which point he was promoted to acting major-general.
-Defending Yorkshire and the Humber, he commanded three anti-aircrat brigades consisting of 15 regiments, in addition to a division of troops from the Royal Corps of Signals.
+Defending Yorkshire and the Humber, he commanded three anti-aircraft brigades consisting of 15 regiments, in addition to a division of troops from the Royal Corps of Signals.
 After a reorganisation of divisional headquarters, Tremlett was given command of the 1st Anti-Aircraft Group in October 1942, which held the responsibility of the anti-aircraft defence of London.
 Under his command were three anti-aircraft brigades.
 These were also responsible for defending locations outside of London, such as Windsor Castle and Chequers.
 He was made a war substantive colonel in February 1943, while still an acting brigadier and major-general.
 On one occasion a crane lifting an anti-aircraft gun into the back of Downing Street broke down, leaving the gun suspended above the street, and in the process disturbing a cabinet meeting.
 The Prime Minister Winston Churchill phoned Tremlett and instructed him to "take the damn thing away".
 His overall area of command was extended in June 1943 to cover the entire River Thames and the River Medway.
 To facilitate better relations between British and American troops, Tremlett was known to arrange baseball matches between the two.